LPGhatguy/postcss-sassy-import/README.md

 A list of paths to load.
 Paths are specified with functions that are passed the file an import is being called from.
 They should return an absolute path to load from.

+**NYI: Though this feature is handled as a valid option by the plugin at this time, it does not currently do anything.**

 #### loaders
 - `array`
 - default: see source (loads scss, css, and json)